-7.1.5 Jackpot Report.
-A jackpot report must be made which provides, for the accounting period and to-date:
+7.1.5 Progressive Jackpot Report.
+A progressive jackpot report must be made for the accounting period and to-date which provides:

 - a.
 Amount seeded;

 - b.
 Amount in reserve fund;

 - c.
 Current jackpot;

-APPENDIX X 11/13/98 d.
+- d.
 Contribution total;

-e.
+- e.
 Total paid in prizes;

-f.
+- f.
 Itemized jackpot awards; and

-g.
-Amount, time of award, and the Player Terminal on which the jackpot was won.
+- g.
+Amount, time of award, and the Player Terminal on which the progressive jackpot prize was won.

-7.1.6 Liability Report.
-A liability report will be required on a daily and monthly basis at a minimum.
-It should provide a summary of the outstanding funds which carry from business day to business day.
-At a minimum, it must include:
+7.1.6 Larger Prize Report.
+A report will be required for all prizes that exceed the threshold that triggers additional procedures to be followed for the purposes of compliance with federal tax reporting requirements.
+At a minimum, on a daily and monthly basis, the report shall provide the following information per Player Terminal:

 - a.
+The date and time won; and - b.
+Amount of all prizes.

+7.1.7 Liability Reports.
+Liability reports will be required on a daily and monthly basis at a minimum.
+They should provide a summary of the outstanding funds which carry from business day to business day.
+At a minimum, they must include:

+- a.
 Amount of prizes which were awarded, but have not yet been claimed; - b.
 Detail of prizes for which redemption period expired during this reporting period; - c.
-Unredeemed Game Play Credits; and - d.
-Expired Game Play Credits.
+Unredeemed Game Play Credits; - d.
+Expired Game Play Credits; and - e.
+Daily and cumulative contributions to progressive prize pools which have not yet been awarded.

-7.1.7 Master Reconciliation Report.
+7.1.8 Master Reconciliation Report.
 A master reconciliation report must be available on a daily and monthly basis, at a minimum.
 It provides a summary of all daily sources of funds and disposition of funds, including the following:

 - a.
-Funds collected from cashiers and cash exchange kiosks; - b.
-Funds carried forward from prior business day, including liability from prizes awarded, but not paid out, prize pool balances, and reserve funds, etc.;
+Funds collected from cashiers, Player Terminals, and Kiosks; - b.
+Funds carried forward from prior business day, including liability from prizes awarded, but not paid out, prize pool balances, and reserve funds, etc.; - c.

-c.
 Payments to players;

-d.
-Funds available to operator; and
+- d.
+Funds available to operator; and - e.

-e.
 Tickets and prizes dispensed and played to reconcile with amount won.

-7.1.8 Data Retention Requirements.
+7.1.9.
+Data Retention Requirements.
 Data necessary to audit compliance with the standards set forth in this Appendix shall be maintained for a minimum of 2 years, and in connection with determining randomness where applicable, for a minimum of 6 months.
 To the extent not inconsistent with the foregoing, data shall be retained and backed up by the Electronic Accounting System according to the following minimum requirements:

-a.
-Accounting records;

-b.
-Per Player Terminal, Cashier Terminal, or other points of cash exchange-daily records and meters: on-line for 6 months;

-c.
-Daily records and meters: off-line for 12 months;

-d.
-Game Set Records, as to each Player Terminal and by Game Set;

-e.
-The amount wagered and the amount won, daily by prize level, on line: 6 months;

-f.
-The amount wagered and the amount won, daily by prize level, off line: 6 months;

-On-line prize redemptions: 30 days;

-APPENDIX X 11/13/98 g.

-h.
-Dated cash vouchers: 30 days; and

-Undated bearer instruments: indefinitely or until instrument by its own terms expires.
+- a.
+Accounting records; - b.
+Per Player Terminal, Cashier Terminal, or other points of cash exchange-daily records and meters: on-line for 6 months; - c.
+Daily records and meters: off-line for 12 months; - d.
+Game Set Records, as to each Player Terminal and by Game Set; - e.
+The amount wagered and the amount won, daily by prize level, on line: 6 months; - f.
+The amount wagered and the amount won, daily by prize level, off line: 6 months; - g.
+On-line prize redemptions: 30 days; - h.
+Dated cash vouchers: 30 days; - i.
+Cash vouchers cancelled by Player Terminal: 7 days; - j.
+Cash vouchers redeemed by cashiers or redeemed at Kiosks: 30 days; - k.
+Log files that track password access to sensitive components: online for 90 days, offline for 12 months; and - 1.
+Log files that track system events or errors: 90 days.

+7.1.10 Other Reports.
+Revenue reports for the Tribal Lottery System must be made and maintained on a confidential and secure basis which, at a minimum on a daily and monthly basis, provides:

+- a.
+The amount of cash removed or dropped from Player Terminals; and - b The percentage of Player Terminals offering wagers between \$5.01 and \$20.